Jude-Nwachukwu/gtm-ahrefs-web-analytics-tag/README.md

 ## 🚀 What This Template Can Do

-- ✅ Install the official Ahrefs analytics script dynamically
+- ✅ Install the official Ahrefs analytics script dynamically **🚨 This feature is currently unavailable due to the limitations of how GTM custom templates work and the structure of the Ahrefs installation script (attribute).**
 - ✅ Track custom events with `AhrefsAnalytics.sendEvent('eventName')`
 - ✅ Enable/disable console logging (great for debugging!)